About the Grand Court Organ

 IN TWO EXPRESSION CHAMBERS, THE SWELL is on wind pressures of five to twenty-two and one-half inches.
-All are under expression.
+All stops are under expression.
 One of these expression chambers houses the Original String division designed by George Ashdown Audsley—the first independent String organ ever found in a pipe organ.

 THE ETHEREAL ORGAN IS COMMANDING, rich and full in tone, entirely expressive.
 It has twenty-one stops, and a wind pressure of twenty-five inches.
 It is located on the seventh floor.
-An unenclosed Tuba Magna 8′ was added on the occasion of the Organ’s Centennial in 2011.
+An unenclosed E.M.
+Skinner Tuba Magna 8′ was added on the occasion of the Organ’s Centennial in 2011.

 THE FLOATING DIVISIONS

-THE ORCHESTRAL DIVISION, also with Kimball metal pipes, has pressures of fifteen and twenty inches and is entirely expressive.
+THE ORCHESTRAL DIVISION, also with Kimball metal pipes, has pressures of fifteen inches and is entirely expressive.
 There are thirty-two stops, including bold imitative reeds from the brass and woodwind families, backed by a battery of assorted flutes.
 The flute section and the French Horn chest are each capable of being electrically detached and played separately on other keyboards.

 THE ECHO DIVISION is located opposite the main organ, on the seventh floor.
 Entirely expressive, it has a wind pressure of five inches.

 UNUSUAL AND ADVANCED FOR THE PERIOD IS THE EXTENSIVE USE OF MIXTURES, which Dr. Audsley and Wanamaker Organ Shop Tone-and-Voicing Chief George W. Till felt were essential for proper chorus development.
-Mixture pipes use pipes to bolster the upper tones of nature’s harmonic series, giving brightness to the duller stops, edge to the reeds, roundness and definition to slow-to-speak Pedal pipes and articulation in fast Pedal passages.
+Mixture pipes use pipes to bolster the upper tones of nature’s harmonic series, giving brightness to the duller stops, edge to the reeds, definition and promptness to slow-to-speak Pedal pipes and articulation in fast Pedal passages.

 Perhaps the most breathtaking of all the Mixtures is the Pedal Grand Mutation X, a 32′ harmonic series stop that George Ashdown Audsley praised for its stupendous effect, like that of a “magnificent reed, so perfectly are its harmonic constituents balanced and regulated.